Cheltenham Town F.C.: Return to the Football League (2016–)

 On 10 September 2018, ex-Cheltenham player Michael Duff was appointed after the departure of Gary Johnson.
 Duff guided the Robins to 16th.
 The following 2019–20 season was very successful, narrowly missing out on automatic promotion in 4th place.
 Final league standings were decided on a points-per-game basis following disruption caused by the COVID-19 pandemic.
 Cheltenham missed out in the play-offs to Northampton Town, losing 3–2 on aggregate.

 In 2020–21, Cheltenham returned to League One as champions after five seasons in League Two.
 Due to the ongoing disruption caused by COVID-19, the vast majority of fixtures in 2020–21 took place behind closed doors.
 The Robins reached the fourth round of the FA Cup for the first time since 2006 before narrowly losing out to eventual 2020–21 Premier League champions Manchester City.
 Cheltenham were leading the match with ten minutes to play before eventually losing 3–1.
 Cheltenham guaranteed their return to League One with a 1–1 draw at home to Carlisle United.
-On 8 May 2021, Cheltenham won their first ever EFL title, beating Harrogate Town 4–1 on the final day to secure the League Two championship.
+On 8 May 2021, Cheltenham won their first ever Football League title, beating Harrogate Town 4–1 on the final day to secure the League Two championship.

+In the 2021–22 and 2022–23 seasons, Cheltenham finished 15th and 16th respectively in League One.
+As one of the smallest clubs operating at that level, they were greatly helped by the form of striker Alfie May who scored a total of 43 league goals over the two seasons.
+At the end of the 2021–22 season, head coach Michael Duff left for Barnsley and was replaced by Wade Elliott who was promoted internally from the role of first-team coach.

+At the start of the 2023–24 season, Cheltenham failed to score a goal in their opening eleven matches which equalled a Football League record.
+This start to the season cost Elliott his job.
+He was replaced by Darrell Clarke, but despite form improving significantly, Cheltenham were still relegated to League Two on the final day of the season.
+Clarke left for Barnsley at the end of the season.
+On 31 May 2024, Michael Flynn was appointed as Cheltenham Town manager.

 Kit sponsors and manufacturers

+Table of kit suppliers and shirt sponsors appear below: